 - Discussion of the structure of the industries involved in the research, development, design, and manufacture of MV components and systems.

-- Profiles of major manufacturers.
+- Comprehensive company profiles of major manufacturers.

-A variety of factors were considered in making the market forecast, including plant construction and upgrades, the rate at which new MV technology is being applied in new areas, the underlying economic growth of the overall market, and the growth rates reported by manufacturers and end users of MV products.
+A variety of factors were considered in making the market forecast, including plant construction and upgrades, the rate at which new MV technology is being applied in new areas, the underlying economic growth of the overall market, and the growth rates reported by manufacturers and users of MV products.

 Recent advances in MV technology have facilitated and accelerated varied applications for manufacturing as well as nonmanufacturing use in the near future.
 This report investigates the present global and regional markets for these various applications and provides a realistic forecast of their growth.

 The major objective of this report is to determine the worldwide market for MV systems and its growth potential over the next five years.
 It also highlights the various technologies involved and improvements in them.
-We also look at the structure of the industries involved in the research, development, design and manufacture of MV components and systems.
+There is a look at the structure of the industries involved in the research, development, design and manufacture of MV components and systems.
 Profiles of global manufacturers are provided along with a discussion of the global competition in this ever-expanding market.
 An analysis of patents issued to various companies for related technologies and processes is contained in this study.
 Forecasts take into account product and technology life cycles.